 Proposals must demonstrate that the research is likely to provide one or more Title 13 benefits to the Bureau.
 A research project must demonstrate that its predominant purpose is to benefit Census Bureau programs.

 Proposals are submitted directly to the RDC Administrator.
 Proposals can be submitted any time through out the year.
 Once the administrator receives the proposal, it is sent out for review within and outside the Census.
 An additional review is then conducted by the Census Review board.
 The Census Bureau then contacts the researcher with the final decision.
 Review times are dependent upon the datasets used.

 After the proposal is deemed ready for submission by the NWCRDC administrator, the proposal and PPS are submitted to CES and reviewed on the basis of five major criteria:

 Minimal risk of disclosure.

 All research is conducted in a secure facility.
-Access is only given to researchers.
+Access is only given to qualified researchers with approved projects.